AnithaSivalingam/hello-world/README.md

+Hi everyone,
-# hello-world, this is anitha and i like to code.
+This is anitha and i like to code.
 I have knowledge on python.